-- · Inter-peripheral communication and signalling with minimum latency
+- Inter-peripheral communication and signalling with minimum latency

 - CPU independent operation

-- · 4 Event Channels allows for up to 4 signals to be routed at the same time
+- 4 Event Channels allow for up to 4 signals to be routed at the same time

+- 100% predictable timing between peripherals

-- Events can be generated by
+- · Events can be generated by

 - Timer/Counters (TCxn)

 - Real Time Counter (RTC)

-- Analog to Digital Converters (ADC)
+- Analog to Digital Converter (ADCx)

-- Analog Comparators (AC)
+- Analog Comparator (ACx)

 - Ports (PORTx)

 - System Clock (Clk{SYS})

 - Software (CPU)

 - · Events can be used by

 - Timer/Counters (TCxn)

-- Analog to Digital Converters (ADC)
+- Analog to Digital Converter (ADCx)

 - Ports (PORTx)

 - IR Communication Module (IRCOM)

 - .
 The same event can be used by multiple peripherals for synchronized timing

 - Advanced Features

 - Manual Event Generation from software (CPU)

 - Quadrature Decoding

 - Digital Filtering

-- Functions in Active and Idle mode
+- Functiond in Active and Idle mode

 The Event System is a set of features for inter-peripheral communication.
-It enables the possibility for a change of state in one peripheral to automatically trigger actions in one or more peripherals.
-What changes in a peripheral that will trigger actions in other peripherals are configurable by software.
-It is a simple, but powerful system as it allows for autonomous control of peripherals without any use of interrupts or CPU resources.
+It enables the possibility for a change of state in one peripheral to automatically trigger actions in other peripherals.
+The change of state in a peripheral that will trigger actions in other peripherals is configurable in software.
+It is a simple, but powerful system as it allows for autonomous control of peripherals without any use of interrupt, CPU resource.